lf-/gankra.github.io/blah/text-hates-you/index.md

 First off, styling gets to cheat.
 Although what we *really* want from a font is full glyphs, styling only needs to ask about *scalars*.
 If a font doesn't properly support a script it shouldn't claim to know anything about the scalars that make up that script.
 So we can easily find the "best" font as follows:

-For every character (EGC) in our text, just keep asking each font in our cascade if it knows about all the scalars that make up that character, and use it if it does!
-If we get to the end of the cascade with no providers, then we yield tofu (a missing glyph indicator).
+For every character (EGC) in our text, keep asking each font in our cascade if it knows about all the scalars that make up that character, and use it if it does!
+If we get to the end of the cascade with no providers, then we yield tofu ( 􏿽, a missing glyph indicator).

 In the case of emoji, you've probably seen the failure mode of this process before!
 Because some emoji are actually ligatures of several simpler emoji, a font may successfully report support for the character while only yielding the components.
-So 🤦🏿‍♀️ may literally appear as 🤦 🏿‍  ♀ if the font is "too old" to know about the new ligature.
+So 🤦🏿‍♀️ may literally appear as 🤦🏿‍ ♀ if the font is "too old" to know about the new ligature.
 This can also happen if your unicode implementation is "too old" to know about a character, causing the styling system to accept a partial match in the font.

 So now we know exactly what fonts we'll use without looking at layout or shape.
 Can we untie layout and shape as well?
 Nope!
 Things like paragraph breaks give you a nice hard break on lines, but the only way to do wrapping is to iteratively do shaping!

-You just have to assume that your text fits on a single line and shape it until you run out of space.
+You have to assume that your text fits on a single line and shape it until you run out of space.
 At that point you can perform layout operations and figure out where to break the text and start the next line.
 Repeat until everything is shaped and laid out.